Ask your plant question

 Zone 10

-Unlike some other date palms (phoenix) one can find the Pygmy in South Florida but not colder northern sections
+Unlike some other date palms (Phoenix spp.) one can find the Pygmy Date palm in South Florida zone 10 but not colder central nor northern Florida

 Many consider the roebelenii as a dwarf palm rated at 8 feet when mature.
 However, we have observed a 35-year-old specimen at 17 feet.
 The origin is said to be Burma.
 Not salt tolerant